Cal Grant Competitive Awards

 Deadline to Apply: (20,500 Awards offered each deadline)

 - California Community College, CSU, UC or eligible Private College students March 2nd

 - California Community College Students Only September 2nd

 How to Apply

-- Complete a FAFSA by the stated deadline.
+- Complete a FAFSA or CADAA by the stated deadline.

 - Submit a verified GPA to the California Student Aid Commission by the stated deadline.

 20,500 competitive awards are offered to students who meet the March 2 filing deadline.
 20,500 competitive awards are offered to students who are enrolled at a California Community College for the fall term and have a GPA reported by the September 2 filing deadline.

 California Community College students with 12 units or more may qualify for an augmented Cal Grant B Access award.
 Amount will vary depending upon number of qualifying students.
 Check with your California Community College campus to see if you qualify for the increased Access Award.

 Cal Grant A